sbomify/github-action/README.md

 The goal is to help users generate NTIA Minimum Elements compliant SBOMs by stitching together various tools, along with metadata augmentation from sbomify.

-This tool can be used both with an SBOM, as well with a lock-file from various software packages (see `LOCK_FILE`).
+This tool can be used both with an SBOM, as well as with a lock-file from various software packages (see `LOCK_FILE`).

 ## Inputs